 Certified NCCP Level 1

-Animal Health Technician Diploma
+Veterinary Technician Diploma

 Meghan, is the owner and operator of Bridlewood Riding Centre in Kelowna's Lake Country.
 She rides and teaches English and Western riding including dressage, jumping, beginner reining, pleasure, and performance.
 She enjoys coaching all levels of riders from beginners to upper level competitors.
 Being raised on the Woodsdale horse and cattle ranch, Meghan has always had the opportunity to be involved with horses which encouraged her riding career at a very young age.
 At the age of seven, she started competing in shows with her partner A’Le San Tari, achieving many accomplishments including Hi-Point BC Bred QH.

 O’Shella, another homebred mare, was trained by Meghan through Prix St. George level in dressage.
 Together, they have won many local and national Championship achievement awards at many prestigious shows.
 An invitation by International Dressage Judge & clinician, Lorraine Stubbs, of Guelph, Ontario gave Meghan the opportunity to work with her top young prospects as well as her Dutch stallion, Magnefiek, trained through Grand Prix.